Welcome to ID4Africa

 A Movement on the Move

-The Annual General Meeting (AGM) is normally held towards the end of the fiscal year (typically in June) and represents the Movement’s most extensive channel of impact – physically uniting 1300-1500 key stakeholders from the entire identity ecosystem.
+The Augmented General Meeting (AGM) is normally held towards the end of the fiscal year (typically in May or June) and represents the Movement’s most extensive channel of impact – physically uniting 1300-1500 key stakeholders from the entire identity ecosystem.
 The objective of the AGM is to give the Continent a sustainable voice for identity matters.
 Through the AGM, African governments jointly explore how digital identity and aligned services can advance socio-economic development in their countries.